Skip to content

 Now you can run Pydre with your project files :

-If you want to try an example project file, follow along with the getting started tutorial.
+If you want to try an example project file, follow along with the Basic Analysis tutorial.

 Troubleshooting